ibnlanre/portal/README.md

 - The store's methods (`$get`, `$set`, `$act`, `$use`) will operate on the unresolved Promise or an initial empty state until resolution.
 - If the Promise resolves to an object, this object is treated as a single (primitive-like) value within the store.
 To achieve a nested structure from async data, initialize the store with a placeholder structure (or `null`) and then update it using `$set` once the data is fetched.
-- For complex or relational data, consider normalizing the data shape or using `normalizeObject` before store initialization.

 **Example:**